iandees/shp-to-osm/README.txt

       4 A tag value to match for exclusion.
 If this contains "*", then all elements that have the tag key specified in field 3 will be excluded, regardless of value.

+ Use the --copyTags argument to copy all the attributes from the shapefile's .dbf to tags in the resulting OSM file.
+An optional string argument to --copyTags will add a prefix to all copied tag.
+Tags will only be copied if their value is non-empty or non-null.

 Running

  Use the following command line to run the app.
 Also, you can use the .bat or .sh run files